Hack-Rx/Corona-War/README.md

 4. Main.js : This has two functions, First is to take the entries of the form and update it in the Firebase Realtime Database.
 Second Function is to generate a unique key ID for the User which can be used for retaining the results stored in the Firebase by the AI Model.

+# Commit 4
+added 1 file (query.py)

+Fuctions -

+1. Python Code to query the database - Firebase.
+2. Update the variable to send to the model for generating the inference part